KGRlabs/ribbon/README.md

-# ribbon
+# ribbon.
-The ultimate repository for Scarlet, AltStore, and more.
+Introducing the ultimate repository for alternate app stores like AltStore, Scarlet, and more.